 But a Nevada prenuptial agreement cannot negatively affect a child’s right to child support.5 Courts will always look to the best interests of the child in Nevada (NRS 125C.0035).

 Additionally, a court may find a prenuptial agreement unenforceable in Nevada if:

 - The agreement was unconscionable when the couple entered into the agreement,

 - The spouse seeking the prenuptial agreement failed to disclose his or her property and financial obligations in a fair and reasonable manner,

 - The agreement was not entered into voluntarily, or

 - The agreement eliminates or modifies spousal support or alimony to the extent that the spouse becomes eligible for public assistance.6

 Once a prenuptial agreement has been entered into, it can only be modified or revoked by a written agreement signed by both spouses.
 Oral amendments do not count.7

 Nevada domestic partnerships confer most of the same rights as marriage.
-Accordingly, an agreement arranging for the disposition of property rights in the event of dissolution of a domestic partnership may be a good idea.
+Accordingly, an agreement arranging for the disposition of property rights in the event of the dissolution of a domestic partnership may be a good idea.